antonellabasso/antonellabasso.github.io/_assignments/testing_bias.md

 1. Demographic information (age, sex, but not race)
 2. Type of insurance (private, medicare, medicaid, hmo, etc.)
 3. Disease diagnosis (usually expressed in a standard code)
-4. Procedures performed (X-rays, MRIs, surgeries, etc., each expressed with a specific code)
+4. Procedures performed (X-rays, MRIs, surgeries, etc.&mdash;each expressed with a specific code)
 5. Medications
 6. Costs